Winner Takes It All: Training Performant RL Populations for Combinatorial Optimization: Related Work

-\paragraph{Population-Based RL} Populations have already been used in RL to learn diverse behaviors.
+Populations have already been used in RL to learn diverse behaviors.
 In a different context, \citet{Gupta2018}, \citet{Eysenbach2018}, \citet{Hartikainen2020} and \citet{Pong_Dalal2020} use a single policy conditioned on a set of goals as an implicit population for unsupervised skill discovery.
-Closer to our approach, another line of work revolves around explicitly storing a set of distinct policy parameters. \citet{Doan_Mazoure2020}, \citet{Hong2018}, \citet{Jung2020} and \citet{Parker-Holder2020} use a population to achieve a better coverage of the policy space.
-This is especially useful in a sparse reward context or to avoid deceptive local optima.
-However, they enforce explicit attraction-repulsion mechanisms based on policy distances, which are added to the loss function.
-They thus rely on a performance-diversity tradeoff, which is a major difference with respect to our approach where diversity is a pure byproduct of performance optimization.
+Closer to our approach, another line of work revolves around explicitly storing a set of distinct policy parameters. \citet{Hong2018}, \citet{Doan_Mazoure2020}, \citet{Jung2020} and \citet{Parker-Holder2020} use a population to achieve a better coverage of the policy space.
+However, they enforce explicit attraction-repulsion mechanisms, which is a major difference with respect to our approach where diversity is a pure byproduct of performance optimization.

 Our method is also related to approaches combining RL with evolutionary algorithms \citep[EA;][]{Khadka2018, Khadka2019, Pourchot_Sigaud2019}, which benefit from the sample-efficient RL policy updates while enjoying evolutionary population-level exploration.
 However, the population is a means to learn a unique strong policy, whereas \methodname learns a set of complementary strategies.
-More closely related, Quality-Diversity \citep[QD;][]{QD1, QD2} is a popular EA framework which maintains a portfolio of diverse policies. \citet{Pierrot2022} has recently combined RL with a QD algorithm, Map-Elites~\citep{Mouret2015}; unlike \methodname, these methods rely on expert knowledge to define behavioral markers, which is not easily amenable to the CO context.
+More closely related, Quality-Diversity \citep[QD;][]{QD1, QD2} is a popular EA framework that maintains a portfolio of diverse policies. \citet{Pierrot2022} has recently combined RL with a QD algorithm, Map-Elites~\citep{Mouret2015}; unlike \methodname, QD methods rely on handcrafted behavioral markers, which is not easily amenable to the CO context.

 One of the drawbacks of population-based RL is its expensive cost.
-However, recent approaches have shown that modern hardware as well as targeted frameworks enable efficient vectorized population training \citep{Flajolet2022}, opening the door to a wider range of applications.
+However, recent approaches have shown that modern hardware, as well as targeted frameworks, enable efficient vectorized population training \citep{Flajolet2022}, opening the door to a wider range of applications.